Estimated reading time: 24 minutes

-Financial hardship can be depressing but if you reach out to the people you owe they may give you some space or make arrangements to help keep you out of the bankruptcy office.
+Financial hardship can be depressing, but if you reach out to the people you owe, they may give you some space or make arrangements to help keep you out of the bankruptcy office.

-The only problem is that we have 12 months of cable renewal with Rogers so we will cancel that next year and stay strictly with the android boxes.
+The only problem is that we have 12 months of cable renewal with Rogers, so we will cancel that next year and stay strictly with the Android boxes.

-Another big expense went to dental because Mrs. CBB needed a crown and will need another in May.
+Another significant expense went to dental because Mrs. CBB needed a crown and will need another in May.

-We will also see a decrease in our investments as I’ve had to stop my RRSP for 2019 to avoid over-payment which I will also discuss.
+We will also see a decrease in our investments as I’ve had to stop my RRSP for 2019 to avoid over-payment, which I will also discuss.

 How do you save money for renovations and maintenance to your home? (leave me a comment below)

-Have a great month everyone.
+Have a great month, everyone.
 See you in June.

-Budget percentages April 2019
+Budget Percentages April 2019

-Below is a breakdown of our expenses which helps us to understand where all of our money goes.
+Below is a breakdown of our expenses, which helps us understand where all our money goes.

 - Emergency Savings Account– This is a high-interest savings account.

-- Regular Savings Account– This is a savings account that holds our projected expenses.
+- Regular Savings Account– This savings account holds our projected expenses.

 - Monthly Budgeted Total: $4904.02

-- Monthly Net Income Total: $8609.89
+- Net Income Total: $8609.89

 - (Check out our Ultimate Grocery Guide to see where our grocery money goes)